 To maintain the phone’s gorgeous design, Samsung has also provided an in-display fingerprint sensor for users.
 Thus, we can only find a vertically stacked triple camera array at the back.

 At the right, there are the power button and volume rockers, which are easy to reach with both left and right hands.
-The phone’s SIM slot rests at the left side while we can find a 3.5mm headphone jack, USB Type C charging port, and a speaker grille at the bottom.
+The phone’s SIM slot rests on the left side, while we can find a 3.5mm headphone jack, USB Type C charging port and a speaker grille at the bottom.
 Galaxy A50 felt like a premium smartphone in our hands and could easily be used with a single hand.

-Similar to Samsung’s other phones with Super AMOLED display, Galaxy A50 offers a quite beautiful screen with punchy and vibrant colors.
+Like Samsung’s other phones with Super AMOLED display, Galaxy A50 offers a beautiful screen with punchy and vibrant colors.
 Watching multimedia on the phone was a delightful experience.

-The U shaped waterdrop notch at the top is quite small and does not ruin the beauty of the display in any way.
+The U-shaped waterdrop notch at the top is relatively small and does not ruin the beauty of the display in any way.
 You can easily use Galaxy A50 outdoors, even in harsh sunlight, without fretting over whether you will be able to see the content on the screen or not.
-The user also has the option to customize the phone’s display to their liking by tweaking the settings like white balance, color temperature, etc.
+The user also can customize the phone’s display to their liking by tweaking the settings like white balance, color temperature, etc.

-Samsung’s OneUI is currently one of the best Android-skins in the market and can truly help to operate a phone single-handedly.
+Samsung’s OneUI is currently one of the best Android skins in the market and can genuinely help to operate a phone single-handedly.
 It offers a clean and clutter-free interface in Galaxy A50 with many new and revamped features.

-The smartphone comes with Samsung’s custom-made Bixby AI assistant, but the software suffered a lot of delays during our tests.
-As compared to the smooth working of Bixby on Galaxy A70, we got a lazy assistant which took even 2-3 minutes to respond to our requests.
+The smartphone comes with Samsung’s custom-made Bixby AI assistant, but the software suffered many delays during our tests.
+Compared to Bixby’s smooth working on Galaxy A70, we got a lazy assistant which took even 2-3 minutes to respond to our requests.